Walker Lee Ashley

 Walker Lee Ashley (born July 28, 1960) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Minnesota Vikings and Kansas City Chiefs.

 College career

 Ashley was a member of the 1982 Penn State National Championship team and an All American defensive end.

 Professional career

-Ashley was drafted by the Minnesota Vikings in the 3rd round (73rd overall) of the 1983 NFL Draft.
-He played linebacker for the Minnesota Vikings from 1983 to 1988 and again in 1990 after a one-year stint with the Kansas City Chiefs in 1989.
+Ashley was selected by the Minnesota Vikings in the third round (73rd overall) of the 1983 NFL draft.
+He played linebacker for the Vikings from 1983 to 1988 and again in 1990 after a one-year stint with the Kansas City Chiefs in 1989.

 Personal life

 Ashley was born in Bayonne, New Jersey.
 Raised in Jersey City, New Jersey, Ashley attended Henry Snyder High School.

 His son, also Walker Lee Ashley, played football for the USC Trojans for one season and left the program.